nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Mar 04 2026)
+### Joke of the day (Thu Mar 05 2026)
 <!-- joke -->
->The only sure things are Death and Taxes?and when Chuck Norris goes to work for the IRS, they'll be the same thing.
+>It's widely believed that Jesus was Chuck Norris' stunt double for crucifixion due to the fact that it is impossible for nails to pierce Chuck Norris' skin.
 <!-- /joke -->

-*Last update: Wed, 04 Mar 2026 01:16:05 GMT*
+*Last update: Thu, 05 Mar 2026 01:18:20 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)